teachamantofish/ehelp/input/spec.rst

 * *Batteries*: How much weight you're willing to have on board determines your available power.
 Do you want to stay under 60 volts due to a wider array of available products or for safety reasons?
 Or are you interested in a 24S (88-100V) system so you push less amps and produce less heat for the same amount of torque?
 * *Motors*: Motors must be rated for the voltage you choose.
 They'll need to be able to drive your propeller at enough thrust while handling the continuous amperage during climb without overheating.
-* *Propeller*: The prop
+* *Propeller*: The prop pushes you into the sky with thrust.
+Larger diameters and slower speeds are more efficient, but the motor must be capable of turning the prop at the required speed and torque.
+Ground, feet, and keel limit prop size, and even within the standard 36-44 inch range there are hundreds of choices (diameter, pitch, blade number, and material).

 TBD: insert diagram

-A good first step is figure out how what it will take to get your butt into the sky. . .
+Before buying anything, however, a logical first step is figuring out how what it will take to get your butt into the sky. . .

 How much energy?: Method 1
 ============================================

-**Theoretical power x efficiency**: This approach tries to

-Example: HG + Joey Pilot and gear = 300lbs (136Kg).
-How many kilowatts will it take to climb at 200fpm to 1000'?
+**Theoretical power x efficiency**: This approach calculates the theoretical energy it would take to transport yourself to an altitude within a given timeframe, and then adjusts for power train efficiency.
+For example: If Joey Pilot, wing, and gear weigh 300lbs, how many kilowatt hours will it take to climb at 200fpm to 1000'?

 .. raw:: html

    <iframe src="https://docs.google.com/spreadsheets/d/1QOWFBWTjYjzgTAwhfQpxgTqjzGBhD4zJOt-nyNrNo94/edit?usp=sharing?widget=true&amp;headers=false;rm=minimal&amp;"" width="650px" height="510px" scrolling="no"></iframe>

 How much energy?: Method 2
 ===================================